JanLahmann/Qoffee-Maker/README.md

 1. Build container image from Dockerfile: `docker build -t qoffee .`
 2. Create a `.env` file with the following variables:
-    - `HOMECONNECT_API_URL`: base URL for HomeConnect API (simulator or real API)
+    - `HOMECONNECT_API_URL`: `https://api.home-connect.com/` (Home Connect API) or `https://simulator.home-connect.com/` (simulator API)
-    - `HOMECONNECT_CLIENT_ID`: Client ID of application for HomeConnect
+    - `HOMECONNECT_CLIENT_ID`: Client ID of the Home Connect Appliance
-    - `HOMECONNECT_CLIENT_SECRET`: Client Secret of application for HomeConnect
+    - `HOMECONNECT_CLIENT_SECRET`: Client Secret of the Home Connect Appliance
     - `HOMECONNECT_REDIRECT_URL`: Callback URL for HomeConnect as registered in your application in HomeConnect.
 On localhost this is `http://localhost:8887/auth/callback` (the port is determined by Jupyter, `/auth/callback` is fixed)
-    - `IBMQ_API_KEY`: the API Key for IBM Quantum
+    - `IBMQ_API_KEY`: the API Key for [IBM Quantum](https://quantum-computing.ibm.com/account)
 3. Run the container image with the specified environment variables: `docker run --name qoffee --rm -p 8887:8887 --env-file .env qoffee`

-Now you can start using the Qoffee Maker GUI under http://localhost:8887.
+Now you can start using the Qoffee Maker GUI under http://localhost:8887 (the login token is shown in the StdOut of the docker container).
+After logging in to Jupyter, you have to select _qoffee.ipynb_ and then you have to click the rocket icon to _Activate App Mode_.

 ## Installation on RasQberry (draft):